Seahawks1013/242studentslabs/labs/lab6.md

 **Q8.** The heapify phase starts at index `n/2 - 1` and works *downward* to 0.
 Why not start at `n - 1`?
 What kind of nodes occupy indices `n/2` through `n - 1`, and why do they need no sifting?

 > Your answer: Heapify starts at n/2-1 instead of n-1, since everything from index n/2 to n-1 are all leaf nodes.
 A leaf has no children, so it can't violate the heap rule.
 There is nothing below it to be out of order.
 The last node that has a child is always at index n/2-1, which is where we start and work backwards to 0.
+A leaf has no children so it can't violate teh heap rule, so theres nothing b elow it to be out of order.

 **Q9.** After Phase 1, the maximum is at index 0.
 Phase 2 swaps it to the last position, temporarily placing a small value at the root and breaking the heap property.
 Why is it still correct to call `siftDown(a, 0, end)` with the sorted tail excluded?
 What guarantee does sift-down restore?